rust-lang/rfcs/text/0000-edition-based-method-disambiguation.md

 than the other.
 We should be careful to consider how autoderef behavior can affect edition based method disambiguation.

+As a prior example, the addition of `into_iter` for arrays was done via special case treatment in the compiler because of this exact sort of breakage in autoderef precidence.
+If we can make this edition based disambiguation properly handle autoderef precidence we maybe able to remove that special case handling for array's `into_iter` impl and replace it with an `edition = "2018"` field in its stability attribute.

 # Future possibilities
 [future-possibilities]: #future-possibilities